webmozart/key-value-store/README.md

 * ...

 In another word, caches are *volatile*.
 This is not a problem, since the cached data is usually stored safely somewhere else.
+The point of a cache is to provide high-performance access to frequently needed data.

 Key-value stores, on the other hand, are *persistent*.
 When you write a key to a key-value store, you expect it to be there until you delete it.
 It would be a